ekrempel/ekrempel.github.io/_posts/2021-02-07-homeAutomation_part3.md

 ---
 layout: post
-title: Eltako actuators and openHAB
+title: Eltako F4SR14-LED actuator and openHAB
 ---

-In this blog post I will give you a short abstract how I managed to get my Eltako actuators working with [openHAB](https://www.openhab.org/).
+In this blog post I will give you a short abstract how I managed to get my Eltako F4SR14-LED  actuators working with [openHAB](https://www.openhab.org/).
 I do not aim to write a self-sufficient how-to for you but want to show some of the things I learned during my journey.
 It should go without saying that I am in no way responsible if the documented method does not work for you.
 Good sources for further reading are the [EnOcean part of the openHAB documentation](https://www.openhab.org/addons/bindings/enocean/) and the github page of the [EnOcean Binding](https://github.com/fruggy83/openocean).
 Another great source for the documentation of Eltako actuators is the [wiki of FHEM](https://wiki.fhem.de/wiki/EnOcean_Starter_Guide#UTE-Teach-In).

 In the last post I already mentioned that working with Eltako actuators is more complicated that using the EnOcean autodiscover feature as they do not support the UTE teach-in.
 So what you have to do is the following: